||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 1989 - The William B. Brown Residence, 3300 Morningside Drive, Raleigh.
 Built in 1978 as a rather plain contemporary spec house by Westminster Homes of Cary.
 Sold in 1980 to Austin and Lida Lowrey.
 Harmon did an extensive renovation and addition resulting in the layout above.
 Sold in 2000 to Rachel Clarke and Mark Cullifer.
 Sold in 2007 to Christopher and Sybille Ward.

-1995 - The Ron Rozzelle and Rosa Ragan Residence, aka Artist's Studio and Apartment, Saxapahaw NC.
+1995 - The Rosa V. Patton and Ronny B. Rozzelle House, aka Artist's Studio and Apartment, 1531 Julia Ann Lane, Graham NC.
 Won an AIANC Award in 1997.
 The structural engineer was T. C. Howard.
 Featured in Architectural Record Houses of 1998.
 Photos by Bryan Hoffman.

 Around 1996 - The Clark and Bonnie Cramer Residence Addition, 6008 Canadero Drive, Raleigh.
 Original house designed by Clark Cramer.
 Vinny Petrarca was the project architect for the addition.
 Photo by Leilani Carter.
 2014 landscape design by Sharon Glazener.
 2014 garage addition by Vinny Petrarca.

-1999 - The Frank D. Thompson House, 817 Bryan Street, Raleigh.
-This house is attractive even from the air (not easy to do!) and was built on the site of a previous house, bottom photo above.
-Harmon and Thompson had a falling out midway through and the design was completed by architect Roger Cannon.
-As of 2015 still owned by Frank Thompson.
+1999 - The Frank D. Thompson House, 811 Bryan Street, Raleigh.
+Built on the site of a previous house, bottom photo above.
+Harmon and Thompson had a disagreement midway through and the design was completed by architect Roger Cannon.
 Featured in Walter Magazine in 2015.
 With Jessica Johnson Moore, Thompson renovated the 1951 house (at 817 Bryan) just north of this one.
+For sale in 2016.

 1999 - The James Franklin Taylor and Janice Taylor House, aka the Taylor-Hocking House, Scotland Cay, Bahamas.
 3000 sf on 1/2 acre.
 Cost $100 per sf.
 Harmon came up with the idea of an inverted roof that would function like an upside-down umbrella, directing rain through a central spout that runs down the center of the house and into two 8,000-gallon cisterns on the ground floor.
 The roof's upside-down pyramid form also helps cool the home naturally: Its shape forces the air beneath it to flow more quickly than that above it.
 To avoid the 50 percent tax the Bahamas imposes on imported materials, the 10-person building crew obtained as much as it could from local sources.
 Vinny Petrarca and Quan Bahn were the project architects, with Petrarca spending several months onsite during construction.
 The builder was Ivar Unhjem Construction, Marsh Harbor, Abaco, Bahamas.
 Middle two photos by James West.